 - Vampire: The Masquerade – Redemption has got not only an infinite flashlight, available in the Modern Days, but also an infinite torch, that you use throughout the Dark Ages, that lights up when you get it and stops burning as soon as you put it in your pack.

 - Every game in the Silent Hill series.
 In Silent Hill 2, the battery only dies twice: once when you enter a specific room midway through in the game and you have to change the battery for it to work again; the other happens by the endgame and it's permanent, but thankfully the environment is lit up enough for you to see just fine.
 The first game even had an infinite match at one point.

 - One of the last chapters in Eternal Darkness has a character with one of these.
-To be fair though, he's a firefighter, so it's probably less "infinite" and more "heavy duty" (or, as the game calls it, "equipped with long-endurnce battery").
+To be fair though, he's a firefighter, so it's probably less "infinite" and more "heavy duty" (or, as the game calls it, "equipped with long-life battery").
 Either way, if you sit in a safe room with it on, and then just leave the game running for days, it'll still be happily shining when you come back.

 - Used throughout the Fatal Frame series.
 The one exception occurs in the second game, when the flashlight's temporary failure is used to indicate that there's something very wrong with the particular house the protagonist has entered.